fbpx

 Prior to starting their projects, NEA Big Read grant recipients participate in a series of online activities to prepare them to host and promote the NEA Big Read in their communities.
 Online presentations include grant award management, strategies for hosting effective book discussions, and question-and-answer sessions featuring past NEA Big Read grantees and experts on a wide variety of topics.

 NEA Big Read grantees also have access to a special website with resources to help them conduct a successful NEA Big Read program and downloadable public relations templates and design elements.
-Grant recipients also receive publicity materials such as banners and bookmarks.
+Grant recipients also receive publicity materials such as bookmarks.

 The list of books available for NEA Big Read programming changes each year and can be found in the NEA Big Read library.
 Applicants that have received an NEA Big Read grant in the past must choose a different reading selection from any previous awards.